Maturity of polymer processes

 Evaluation with maturity index

-• The Industrialization Index assesses the supply chain, material availability, installed system base, public knowledge and research as well as standardization of each technology.
+The Industrialization Index assesses the installed system base, the supply chain, material availability, public knowledge and research as well as standardization of each technology.

 Technologies with AM Maturity Index “Prototype system” are still at an early development stage with in-house systems only or on the verge of first systems at beta-customers.
 Many of the technologies in this corridor are proprietary AM principles or just recently made public.